justanothercell/lithia/README.md

 - [x] nice compiler error messages

 ### Performance
-Time is an estimated average over a few runs. may be off by half a second.
+Time is an estimated average over a few runs.
+May be off by a small amount.
+All timings are relative and should not be compared across tables!

 ##### HashDict solution